Offerings

 Holistic therapy practiced in conjunction with the Gottman Method addresses importance of understanding each individuals unique experiences, beliefs, and values, and how these factors impact their relationship dynamics.

-Couples + Families are guided to develop a deeper understanding of each other, improve communication and conflict resolution skills, and build a stronger emotional connection.
+Clients are guided to develop a deeper understanding of each other, improve communication and conflict resolution skills, and build a stronger emotional connection.

 group of women facing backward